 Major(s): Biological Sciences

-Minor(s)/Certificate(s): Chemistry minor
+Minor(s)/Certificate(s): Chemistry Minor

 Club(s): Student Government Board, Steel City Shershaah, Hooligans Soccer

 Hello and welcome to Pitt!
-My name is Om and I’m a rising junior studying Biology on the Pre-Med track.
+My name is Om and I’m a rising senior studying Biology on the Pre-Med track.
 As an international student from Bangalore, India, having also spent a good chunk of my childhood in the UK—all while changing schools almost every year—moving has become a part of my identity.
 As I began my journey of assimilating to another brand-new culture at Pitt, I realized that behind inevitable fears of not fitting in, there lies real comfort in the ability to experience and enjoy these cultures from our own unique perspectives.
-As a first-year Global Ties mentor, I look forward to sharing my experiences and learning from others who have been in the same place.
+As a second-year Global Ties mentor, I look forward to sharing my experiences and learning from others who have been in the same place.
 I understand how tricky it can get navigating the culture shock and a newfound sense of freedom, while simultaneously discovering yourself and your interests in an uncharted territory.
 I’ve found collaboration within the international community to be a keystone to bridge this transformative experience.
 Pitt and the city of Pittsburgh always surprise me with something new, and a willingness to explore is all that one needs to be able to have an enriching experience.
 This is how I discovered a passion for dance, making music and a thirst for much more while also discovering goldmines in the city and incredible people along the way.
 Feel free to tag along as I continue to embark on such adventures!
 In person you can find me hanging around at Nordy’s Place, the Carnegie Library, the pianos in WPU, or at the Cost Center playing soccer on the weekends.
 I’m excited to meet everyone and playing a role in your transitions to Pitt!

 Pronouns: She/her/hers